tchangalov/tchangalov.github.io/src/content/blog/3 Migrating Orc to Parquet.md

 2. Observe table stats: total # of files, average file sizes, outliers file sizes.
 3. Run a performance benchmarking suite, which consists of a set of curated queries.

-## 🔎 Major Findings
+## 🔎 Major Changes

-I will discuss my lessons learned for each of the behaviors identified below during the migration.

 ### Less Data

 Creating less data means that we can reduce the shuffle partitions **slightly** for a given workload to process more efficiently.
 Tuning the value for  ```spark.shuffle.partitions``` yields a slight performance boost.

 However, storing data in zstd requires more decompression time.
-In a few cases, downstream consumers need to allocate larger executors to successfully decompress files (higher values for ```spark.executor.memory```).
+In a few cases, we need to allocate larger executors to successfully decompress files (higher values for ```spark.executor.memory```).

 ### Incompatible Data